-Recessions are a normal part of the economic cycle, and yet, they can feel anything but normal when you're in the thick of one or worried one is on its way.
+Recessions are a normal part of the economic cycle, and yet they can feel anything but normal when you're in the thick of one or worried one is on its way.

 For more than 65 million Americans between the ages of 15 and 29, the next recession will likely be their first since entering the workforce.
 Here's what to expect.